Tan Tiwu

 Tan Tiwu (譚惕吾, 9 October 1902 – 10 February 1997) was a Chinese politician.
 She was among the first group of women elected to the Legislative Yuan in 1948.

 Biography

 Originally from Changsha in Hunan Province, Tan graduated from Peking University Law School in 1926.
 While a student she was involved with the May Thirtieth Movement and was present at the March 18 Massacre.
 She subsequently worked as an inspector for the Ministry of Internal Affairs from 1930 to 1945.
+Beginning in the early 1930s, Tan became a leader in Cao Mengjun's New Women Society, a society that critiqued traditional gender norms and encouraged female participation in nationalist goals.
+In 1935 Tan helped found the Women's National Salvation Association along with members of the New Women Society in Nanjing and Women's Life Society in Shanghai.
 In 1944 she was a co-founder of the Three People's Principles Association.